Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/Parsing-Theory-I.md

 ---

+See the <a href="https://github.com/Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/blob/master/day2/Parsing-Theory-I.solutions.md#solution-to-challenge-12">solution to challenge #12</a>

 ---
 > **Challenge #13**
 >
 >Read a multiple sequence FASTA file and write to a new file only the records from Homo sapiens.
 >
 ---

+See the <a href="https://github.com/Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/blob/master/day2/Parsing-Theory-I.solutions.md#solution-to-challenge-13">solution to challenge #13</a>

 ---